-Preheat oven to 350°F. Line a 9×5-inch loaf pan with foil and spray with nonstick spray (or just use nonstick foil).
+- Preheat oven to 350°F. Line a 9x5-inch loaf pan with foil and spray with nonstick spray (or just use nonstick foil).

 - Mix cereal, pecans, cranberries and banana chips (or another kind of nut) in a large bowl.

 - Combine peanut butter, and honey (or syrup) in a heavy small saucepan.
 Bring to a boil, whisking constantly until mixture bubbles vigorously and thickens slightly.

 - Pour peanut butter mixture over cereal mixture in bowl; stir to blend.
 Transfer mixture to prepared pan.